Ignite-Laboratories/Enigmaneering/enigma2/E2S2 - Delta Encoding.md

     "The Binary Midpointing Priciple"

-        Binary information can be rewritten as a delta from the midpoint of its containing index in an average of at least one bit less than counting from 0.
+        A binary value can be rewritten as a delta from the midpoint of its containing index in an average of at least one bit less than counting from 0.

 ### Why?